OmegAMP: Targeted AMP Discovery via Biologically Informed Generation

 To assess OmegAMP's Property Conditioning (PC), we sample 2k sequences, conditioned on specific target values for length (range 10-30) and three charge/hydrophobicity pairs.
 These pairs correspond to the (25th, 25th), (75th, 50th), and (25th, 75th) percentiles of their respective properties in our training set.
 For each target pair, we display the probability density of obtained charge and hydrophobicity values.
 We indicate each target pair by a colored cross.

 \cref{fig:property-subset-conditioning}\,b shows that our model generates sequences that approximate the pre-specified constraints, such as a target pair of \textit{charge=4} and \textit{hydrophobicity=0.16} (colored in orange).
 Additionally, we observe a noticeable separation between the 3 regions, highlighting our model's ability to explore different antimicrobial clusters.
-In \cref{sec:property-conditioning-expert-defined-goals}, we expand on the practical applicability of PC by computing the fraction of peptides that satisfy pre-specified expert-defined ranges.
-Together, these findings enable novel approaches to AMP discovery, allowing practitioners to selectively explore specific physicochemical profiles.
+These novel capabilities enable a new paradigm in AMP discovery, allowing practitioners to selectively explore specific physicochemical profiles.

 \paragraph{Property conditioning adheres to expert-defined intervals} \cref{tab:pc-comparison} evaluates the capacity of various generative models to produce peptides within expert-defined physicochemical ranges associated with increased antimicrobial potential and synthesizability (charge: $2$--$10$, length: $5$--$30$, hydrophobicity: $-0.5$ to $0.8$).
 We follow the experimental setting from \cref{sec:unconditional-generation-results} and compare OmegAMP variants against established baselines and a reference datasets (EV AMP).
 OmegAMP-PC exhibits state-of-the-art performance, satisfying individual constraints at rates exceeding $94\%$ and achieving a combined success rate of $89.18\%$.
 Notably, this surpasses all baseline models suggesting superior capability in generating peptides with balanced and realistic properties.
 These findings underscore OmegAMP's ability to precisely adhere to complex design criteria, allowing practitioners to generate candidates that meet strict experimental requirements without relying on computationally expensive post-generation filtering.